nsubordin81/blog.synapseflux.com/docs/_posts/2023-04-20-functional-modularity-2.md

     def sum(list:List[Int]):Int = list.foldRight(0)(_+_)
 ```

 This sums the elements of a list, but we need to sum the elements of each of the lists in our list of lists.
-So we can use another function that we derived from foldRight, map, to apply the sum function over every element (inner list) of the outer list [^1]:
+So we can use another function that we derived from foldRight, map, to apply the sum function over every element (inner list) of the outer list.
+Even though we derived map, it is also available for Immutable List in Scala[^1]:

 ```scala
     myMatrix.map(sum) // res: List[Int] = List(3, 7, 11)